2009 National League Championship Series: Aftermath

 Despite his accomplishments and success in the late 2000s, Jonathan Broxton's costly blown saves in Game 4 of the 2008 and 2009 National League Championship Series proved to be career defining.
 Broxton had an excellent first half of the season in 2010 and was selected to the 2010 Major League Baseball All-Star Game, in which he recorded the save for the National League.
 However, he faded in the second half, beginning with a four-run blown save against the New York Yankees in a prime-time game on ESPN's Sunday Night Baseball at Dodger Stadium.
 In somewhat of a repeat performance against the Phillies, he blew another four-run lead on August 12, a game which put a dent in the Dodgers chances at a third straight National League West crown.
 Broxton returned to the closer role at the start of the 2011 season and appeared in 14 games in March and April and produced a disappointing 5.68 ERA and 7 saves.
-Broxton was later shut down for the season due to shoulder tightness and became a free agent at season's end.
+He was later shut down for the season due to shoulder tightness and became a free agent at season's end.
 Broxton bounced around the league until 2017 and enjoyed moderate success; however, he would never regain the dominance he showed in the late 2000s.

 The Dodgers won the next meeting between the two teams in 2025, which tied the all-time postseason series at 3 apiece.
-The 2025 series was a mirror image of the 1978 NLCS between both teams, as just like in that series, the Dodgers stole the first two games on the road in Philadelphia, then the Phillies routed the Dodgers in Game 3 in Los Angeles, and then the Dodgers won Game 4 in extra innings on a misplayed ball by the Phillies.